 - An ongoing program of upgraded crossings where significant path routes intersect with roads (extended beyond the Principal Cycle Routes)

 - An expansion of the Path Upgrades programs (community paths and age-friendly suburbs)

 - Works to improve rider safety on ACT country roads, including signage on passing distances, shoulder widening, etcetera

 - Design work to improve cycling connections at a number of smaller/outlying group centres and service trade areas.

 A connected path network

 Anyone who cycles in Canberra will have experienced the frustration of riding on a path that comes to a dead end or being stuck in dangerous traffic when a bike lane disappears.
-For cycling to appeal to more than just hardened riders, we need to make it as easy as possible for people of all ages and abilities to get from A to B, with a planned and connected path network that is well signed and easy to navigate.
-This means filling in the missing links in the network, particularly to town centres.
+Our members want a well-signed path network that makes it as easy as possible for people of all ages and abilities to get from A to B. This means filling in the missing links in the network, particularly to town centres.

 We know Canberra is a great place to ride a bike, and we’d like to spread the word.
 With our temperate climate, open roads, extensive path networks, and off-road facilities like Stromlo Forest Park and Majura Pines, we are well placed to develop Canberra as a cycle destination and tap into a growing and lucrative domestic and international cycle tourism market.